 Based on the findings of your physical examination, a suitable treatment plan will be recommended.
 Dr. Lane will then explain the plan in detail, in addition to any necessary preparation, indicated surgical procedure, anticipated rehabilitation, and recovery time.
 You may address any questions or concerns during the evaluation as well.

 A few of the more common surgeries performed by a sports specialist include:

 - Cartilage Transplantation – Cartilage is the special tissue that lines all joint surfaces, is nearly frictionless, and provides cushion.
 Trauma from sports or other activities can cause a piece of cartilage to break off.
 Left untreated, rapid destruction of the joint can occur.
-Because cartilage has little innate healing potential, treatment requires meticulous repair, cartilage transfer (OATs procedure), or cartilage transplant.
-A sports specialist can take a small sample of your cartilage, grow it in a laboratory, and then reimplant it into the cartilage defect.
+Because cartilage has minimal self-healing potential, treatment requires meticulous repair, cartilage transfer (OATs procedure), or cartilage transplant.
+A sports medicine specialist can take a small sample of your cartilage, grow it in a laboratory, and then reimplant it into the cartilage defect.

 - Rotator Cuff Repair – The rotator cuff is a complex sleeve of tendons that through coordinated muscle contractions allows the humeral head (ball of the shoulder) to stay centered in the glenoid (socket) throughout range of motion.
 A sports medicine specialist can repair most rotator cuff tears arthroscopically (shoulder scope).